villevli/villevli.github.io/README.md

 - Installed build tools like Xcode, Firebase CLI, AWS CLI
 - Solved various hard to diagnose errors after updating various SDKs or the build tools like Unity and Xcode
 - Python script to filter the log output of the Unity build process
+- Python script to generate release notes for each build from the git history

 ### SDKs
 - Integrated Firebase Auth, Crashlytics and Analytics